 This is really a question of what you’d most enjoy.
 Tracking down the back issues can be extremely good fun and it is always nice to have a complete collection of the year’s covers from January to December.
-It is not always possible to get all the back issues from the producer however as some will have already sold out, so you may need to roll up your sleeves and start hunting through exhibitions, auctions and on eBay (see our Links and Resources page).
+It is not always possible to get all the back issues from the producer however as some will have already sold out, so you may need to roll up your sleeves and start hunting through exhibitions, auctions and on eBay.
 You should also be aware that the price of back issues is more expensive than the price of new issues because the value of the covers goes up over time.

 In terms of future value, it doesn’t matter which way you decide to collect.
 A good cover is a good cover, whether you have a complete chronological collection or not.